-Baidu’s operating system for mobiles was launched last month.
+Baidu’s operating system for mobiles was launched in August 2013.
 It is mainly cloud-based, which means it doesn’t need a powerful device in order to run, just an internet connection.
 As part of its launching campaign, Baidu has announced a 100GB of free storage in the cloud for all users.

 Although the intention to launch versions for Windows Phone and iOS have been announced, Baidu mobile OS works for now only on Android-based Samsung Galaxy S.

 However, Chinese users have complained that some of the apps provided by Baidu are not available on the Android platform, as it doesn’t support them.
 Baidu offers more apps that are relevant to Chinese users compared to Android, which makes its product clearly China-focused.
 So in order to solve this, Baidu launched its own Smartphone, the Changhong H5018, which works on a forked version of Android.
 This means that users of Android phones can personalize their devices to use Baidu more efficiently.